MOL Globe-class container ship

-The Globe class is a series of 10 container ships originally built for Mitsui O.S.K.
+The Globe class is a series of 10 container ships originally built for Bernhard Schulte and operated by Mitsui O.S.K.
 Lines (MOL) and later operated by Ocean Network Express (ONE).
 The ships were built by Hyundai Samho Heavy Industries in South Korea.
 The ships have a maximum theoretical capacity of around 5,605 twenty-foot equivalent units (TEU).